 Now Open: First Client Engagements

-Why we started Aworsa, and what it means to work with a studio still writing its first chapter.
+Why we started Aworsa, and what it means to work with an engineering studio still writing its first chapter.

 Aworsa opened its doors this year.
 Not with a launch party, not with a press release — just quietly, with a small website and an inbox that now checks itself several times a day.

-There are already a lot of software studios.
+There are already a lot of software engineering studios.
 Some are excellent.
 Most are not.
-The category has been diluted by decades of race-to-the-bottom pricing on one end, and by opaque, factory-line agencies on the other.
-If you want careful, considered software, the options narrow quickly.
+The category has been diluted by decades of race-to-the-bottom undercutting on one end, and by opaque, factory-line agencies on the other.
+If you want careful, well-architected software, the options narrow quickly.

 We started Aworsa because we wanted to build the kind of studio we would want to hire.